Introduction

 • Managing river and coastal environments: A continuing challenge

-• Building a sustainable city – Are environmental conservation and urban development mutually exclusive?
+• Building a sustainable city

 • Global warming – Are humans responsible?